Chapter 19.95

 vii.
 Sidewalk cafes;

 viii.
-Special and unique structures including but not limited to: fountains, clocks, flagpoles, awnings, marquees, benches, kiosks, signs, mailboxes, banners, street furniture, decorations;
+Special and unique structures including but not limited to: fountains, clocks, flagpoles, awnings, marquees, benches, kiosks, signs, mailboxes, banners, street furniture, and decorations;

 ix.
 Underground rights;

 x.
-Utility facilities;
+Utility facilities; and

 xi.
 Waste facilities.